aseedb/CryoVesNet-Manuscript/manuscript.md

 Significantly, with minimal adjustments, our method could be adapted to achieve highly precise segmentation of any membrane-enclosed organelle or the plasma membrane itself.

 ### Conclusion
-In conclusion, CryoVesNet for automatic segmentation in cryoET represents a significant step forward in the study of synaptic vesicles and their associated structures.
+In conclusion, CryoVesNet for automatic segmentation in cryo-ET represents a significant step forward in the study of synaptic vesicles and their associated structures.
 By combining the power of deep learning with optimized post-processing techniques, we offer a solution that is both efficient and precise.
 As the field of structural cell biology continues to evolve, tools like ours will play a crucial role in advancing our understanding of complex cellular structures and processes.